Many ancient cultures recognize the synergy of the circle and its inherent power. Learn how to use it as a focal point for your rites and rituals.

 One thing that all cultures have in common is their affinity for using this shape.
 It holds inherent power because of its uniform shape.
 It is a powerful symbol and typology today.
 As a sphere or round object, they often represent harmony and unity.
 It is a versatile shape.
 Each culture adopts and adapts this shape for its own needs.

 The synergy of the circle is the secret to the operation of magic.
 Creating this kind of magical space is fundamental to the practice of harnessing energy.
 You can do this by marking the ground.
 Attach a string to a stick in the center and walk around, tracing the circumference.
-The area within becomes your sacred magical space for everything from healing to spells of protection.
+The area within becomes your sacred magical space for everything from healing to protection spells.
 You can also create circles within circles for more advanced processes.

 Many cultures use this shape as a vital part of healing rituals.
 Shamanic practices still use fire as a central point, with circles surrounding it to denote where certain people should sit, stand, or dance.
 Reiki uses them in many of their hand-motions and sigils.
 Circular motion is a classic method in Tai Chi and Tai Ka to collect and direct energy.